 1/4 cup white (or red wine) vinegar

 1 tablespoon ground ginger(2 tablespoons fresh)

 2 teaspoons black pepper

 Combine all ingredients in a large ziploc bag.
-Add meat(or seafood), close bag and massage marinade into meat…..your meat will thank you later.
+Add meat(or seafood), close the bag, and massage marinade into the meat.

 The best cooking method for this is either on the grill or under the broiler.
 Save the marinade and brush your meat with it while it is cooking.

-Make extra marinade and pair this with stir fry veggies and brown rice.
-We like to take the new, extra(not the sauce that had the meat in it….yuck!) sauce and drizzle it over the veggies and rice.
+Make extra marinade and pair this with stir-fried veggies and brown rice.
+We like to take the new, extra(not the sauce that had the meat in it…yuck!) sauce and drizzle it over the veggies and rice.

 I love this easy teriyaki marinade recipe because it doesn’t include miren and all those other “real” teriyaki ingredients that I just don’t have the time or money to search for at the store, but it still tastes like actual teriyaki sauce.